News 10 April, 2024

 4. Copies of all material intercompany agreements concluded by the local entity.

-6. An indication of the most appropriate transfer pricing method regarding the category of transaction and the reasons for selecting that method.
+6. Indicate the most appropriate transfer pricing method for the transaction category and explain the reasons for its selection.

 8. A summary of the important assumptions made in applying the transfer pricing methodology.